 Crail Ranch is a former homestead-turned-museum near the Big Sky Chapel in the Big Sky Meadow Village.
 The property, constructed in 1902, now serves as an educational experience to teach visitors how life in the valley used to be.

-There are guided tours of the museum on Saturdays and Sundays from 12 to 3 pm during the summer months.
+There are guided museum tours on Saturdays and Sundays from 12 to 3 pm during summer.
 The grounds are otherwise open from sunrise to sunset for self-guided walking tours.
 The tours are free for all visitors.

 See more on the Crail Ranch Museum website.